18 August 2026 · Before go-live

 Do small businesses need to prepare too?

 Yes.
-Businesses below AED 50 million appoint an ASP by 31 March 2027 and go live on 1 July 2027 — the scope is broad, so do not assume you are exempt.
+Businesses below AED 50 million appoint an ASP by 31 March 2027 and go live on 1 July 2027 — the scope covers B2B and B2G transactions broadly, and free-zone status does not create an exemption.
+Assuming you are too small to matter is one of the most common planning mistakes we see.

 Can Exiloz run our e-invoicing readiness review?

 Yes.
-We assess your phase, clean master data, review your accounting system and help you select and connect an ASP.
+We assess your phase, audit and clean master data, review your accounting or ERP system's export capability, and help you select, contract and test with an ASP — end to end, on a timeline built back from your go-live date.

 Get your e-invoicing readiness review

-Exiloz prepares your data, systems and ASP so your first mandatory e-invoice goes through clean.
+Exiloz confirms your phase, cleans your master data, reviews your systems and shortlists an ASP — so your first mandatory e-invoice goes through clean, not rejected.

 Book a Consultation Call Us